xianrenrrr/matrix_ads_miniprogram/README.md

-# Matrix Ads WeChat Mini Program
+# Glow AI WeChat Mini Program

 ## Project Overview
-This is a WeChat Mini Program for video recording functionality within the Matrix Ads platform.
+This is a WeChat Mini Program for video recording functionality within the Glow AI platform.
 Users can record guided videos using templates created by content managers.

 ## Architecture
 ```